Doctor Who series 2: Guest stars

-Camille Coduri continued to guest in the series as recurring character Jackie Tyler.
+Camille Coduri continued to guest-star in the series as recurring character Jackie Tyler.
 Shaun Dingwall returned for several episodes as Pete Tyler and Penelope Wilton reprised her role as Harriet Jones for the Christmas special.
 Noel Clarke's character Mickey Smith, a recurring guest character during the first series, featured in several episodes as a companion of the Doctor.
 Zoë Wanamaker reprised her role as Cassandra from "The End of the World".

 Elisabeth Sladen featured in the episode "School Reunion", returning to the character of Sarah Jane Smith, companion of the Third and Fourth Doctors.
 Following this episode, Sladen was asked to reprise her role in a spin-off series titled The Sarah Jane Adventures.
 John Leeson also featured in this episode as the voice of K9.

 Other guest stars included Adam Garcia, Anita Briem, Sean Gilder, and Daniel Evans in "The Christmas Invasion"; Anna Hope and Adjoa Andoh in "New Earth"; Ian Hanmore in "Tooth and Claw"; Anthony Head in "School Reunion"; Sophia Myles and Ben Turner in "The Girl in the Fireplace; Roger Lloyd-Pack, Andrew Hayden-Smith, and Don Warrington in "Rise of the Cybermen" / "The Age of Steel", Rory Jennings, Jamie Foreman, Ron Cook, Margaret John, and Maureen Lipman in "The Idiot's Lantern", Claire Rushbrook, Danny Webb, Shaun Parkes, Silas Carson, and MyAnna Buring in "The Impossible Planet" / "The Satan Pit"; Marc Warren, Shirley Henderson, and Peter Kay in "Love & Monsters"; Nina Sosanya in "Fear Her"; and Tracy-Ann Oberman, Raji James and Barbara Windsor in "Army of Ghosts" / "Doomsday".
 Freema Agyeman, who appeared briefly in "Doomsday", would later return to co-star as Martha Jones in the following series.
 Andoh returned for Series 3 but was recast as Martha's mother.
-Pauline Collins, who appeared in "Tooth and Claw" as Queen Victoria, had previously appeared in The Faceless Ones (1967) as Samantha Briggs and Gabriel Woolf, who appeared as the voice of The Beast in "The Impossible Planet" / "The Satan Pit", had previously appeared in Pyramids of Mars (1975) as Suktekh, a role he would reprise 18 years following this appearance in the 2024 episodes "The Legend of Ruby Sunday" / "Empire of Death".
+Pauline Collins, who appeared in "Tooth and Claw" as Queen Victoria, had previously appeared in The Faceless Ones (1967) as Samantha Briggs and Gabriel Woolf, who appeared as the voice of the Beast in "The Impossible Planet" / "The Satan Pit", had previously appeared in Pyramids of Mars (1975) as Suktekh, a role he would reprise 18 years following this appearance in the 2024 episodes "The Legend of Ruby Sunday" / "Empire of Death".
 Nicholas Hoult was considered for the role that went to Jennings.